casaar97/D3JS-USACovidMap/Readme.md

 ### Update chart when buttons are clicked

-We now that we have to pass d.properties.NAME_1 as a parameter for assignColorToCommunity function because when we inspect spain.json, we can see that the property NAME_1 refers to the community name.
+We now that we have to pass d.properties.NAME_1 as a parameter for assignColorToState function because when we inspect spain.json, we can see that the property NAME_1 refers to the state name.

 ```typescript
 const updateChart = (dataset: ResultEntry[]) => {